dozyio/js-libp2p/doc/CONFIGURATION.md

 Regardless of how you configure libp2p, the top level [API](https://github.com/libp2p/js-libp2p/blob/main/doc/API.md) will always remain the same. **Note**: if some modules are not configured, like Content Routing, using those methods will throw errors.

+For advanced customization of protocol handling, see the [Registrar Customization](./REGISTRAR_CUSTOMIZATION.md) document.

 To get a high-level overview of the js-libp2p architecture, please read the [Architecture](https://github.com/libp2p/js-libp2p/blob/main/doc/ARCHITECTURE.md) document.

 ## Modules